OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 }
 ```

-* When developing logout functionality in an iOS application, ensure that the Keychain data is also wiped as part of the account logout.
-This will give users the ability to clear their accounts before uninstalling an application.
+* When developing logout functionality for an iOS application, make sure that the Keychain data is wiped as part of account logout.
+This will allow users to clear their accounts before uninstalling an application.

 #### Static Analysis

-When having access to the source code of the iOS app, try to spot sensitive data that is saved and processed throughout the app.
-This includes in general passwords, secret keys and personally identifiable information (PII), but might as well also include other data identified as sensitive through industry regulations, laws or company policies.
-Look for instances where this data is saved using any of the local storage APIs listed below.
+When you have access to the source code of an iOS app, try to spot sensitive data that's saved and processed throughout the app.
+This includes passwords, secret keys, and personally identifiable information (PII), but it may as well include other data identified as sensitive by industry regulations, laws, and company policies.
+Look for this data being saved via any of the local storage APIs listed below.
 Make sure that sensitive data is never stored without appropriate protection.
-For example, authentication tokens should not be saved in NSUserDefaults without additional encryption.
+For example, authentication tokens should not be saved in `NSUserDefaults` without additional encryption.

-In any case, the encryption must be implemented such that the secret key is stored in the Keychain using secure settings, ideally `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly`.
+The encryption must be implemented so that the secret key is stored in the Keychain with secure settings, ideally `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly`.
 This ensures the usage of hardware-backed storage mechanisms.
-Furthermore, make sure that the `AccessControlFlags` are set appropriately according to the security policy for the given keys in the Keychain.
+Make sure that the `AccessControlFlags` are set according to the security policy of the keys in the KeyChain.

-A [generic example](https://developer.apple.com/library/content/samplecode/GenericKeychain/Introduction/Intro.html#//apple_ref/doc/uid/DTS40007797-Intro-DontLinkElementID_2 "GenericKeyChain") for using the KeyChain to store, update or delete data can be found in the official Apple documentation.

-A sample for using [TouchID and passcode protected keys](https://developer.apple.com/library/content/samplecode/KeychainTouchID/Listings/KeychainTouchID_AAPLLocalAuthenticationTestsViewController_m.html#//apple_ref/doc/uid/TP40014530-KeychainTouchID_AAPLLocalAuthenticationTestsViewController_m-DontLinkElementID_10 "KeychainTouchID") can be found in the official Apple documentation.
+[Generic examples of using the KeyChain](https://developer.apple.com/library/content/samplecode/GenericKeychain/Introduction/Intro.html#//apple_ref/doc/uid/DTS40007797-Intro-DontLinkElementID_2 "GenericKeyChain") to store, update, and delete data can be found in the official Apple documentation.
+The official Apple documentation also includes an example of using [TouchID and passcode protected keys](https://developer.apple.com/library/content/samplecode/KeychainTouchID/Listings/KeychainTouchID_AAPLLocalAuthenticationTestsViewController_m.html#//apple_ref/doc/uid/TP40014530-KeychainTouchID_AAPLLocalAuthenticationTestsViewController_m-DontLinkElementID_10 "KeychainTouchID").

-Here is a sample in Swift with which you can use to create keys (notice the `kSecAttrTokenID as String: kSecAttrTokenIDSecureEnclave`: here you instruct that we want to use the Secure Enclave directly):
+Here is sample Swift code you can use to create keys (Notice the `kSecAttrTokenID as String: kSecAttrTokenIDSecureEnclave`: this indicates that we want to use the Secure Enclave directly.):

 ```swift
  // private key parameters